stylekit/stylekit.github.io/_posts/_temp/2016-12-20-Dictionary-reflection.md

 </Temp>
 ```

 Storing key and value in separate nodes is important because key can have different types and value can have nested nodes.
 Aka complex content.
-As can key when I think about it, as long as it extends the Hashable protocol
+As can key when I think about it, as long as it extends the Hashable protocol.